bigcommerce/dev-docs/docs/api-docs/customers/customers-subscribers-overview.md

 [Customer groups](https://developer.bigcommerce.com/api-reference/store-management/customers-v2/customer-groups/) allow you to organize your customers, give them discounts, and restrict access to specific products or categories.
 Customer groups are not yet available on the V3 Customers API.

-## Differences between V2 and V3 Customer API
+## Differences between V2 and V3 Customers API

 ### Making requests